ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 8 - Fresh Segments/README.md

 And all my solutions have been executed at [DB Fiddle](https://www.db-fiddle.com/f/iRdsT76vaus813crPP8Ma4/10) using POSTGRE SQL V 13.
 If you get any kind of errors when you are executing my queries given below, you might be using some other dialect of SQL other than postgre sql v 13.
 Please look up alternate ways to achieve the same thing on your SQL dialect.
 However I do prefer just practising these questions on DB Fiddle itself.

+- Few questions in the case study are descriptive, so I've skipped those questions since SQL is not necessary for them.

 ## Data Exploration and Cleaning